saltukalakus/idiomatic-rust-snippets/src/algorithms/searching/linear.md

 }
 ```

-The `linear_search` function takes a slice of integers (`arr`) and a target integer (`target`) as arguments.
-It returns an `Option<usize>` which is `Some(index)` if the target is found, or `None` if it is not.
-The function iterates over the array using `enumerate()` which provides both the index and the value of each element.
+- The `linear_search` function takes a slice of integers (`arr`) and a target integer (`target`) as arguments.
+- The function iterates over the array using `enumerate()` which provides both the index and the value of each element.
 For each element, it checks if the element is equal to the target.
 If a match is found, it returns the index wrapped in `Some`.
 If the loop completes without finding the target, the function returns `None`.